Advancing Physiotherapy Practice MScStudy level: Postgraduate

 Why you should study this course

-- This course offers physiotherapy graduates the opportunity to progress their professional development immediately following completion of their undergraduate programme.
+- This course offers physiotherapy graduates the opportunity to progress their professional development after successful completion of a relevant undergraduate programme.

-- You will have the opportunity4 to be taught in our multi-million-pound Alison Gingell Building, which has state-of the-art skills labs, simulation suites, therapy equipment and technological support.
+- You will have the opportunity to be taught in our multi-million-pound Alison Gingell Building, which has skills labs, simulation suites, therapy equipment and technological support4.

-- Our current teaching staff are both experienced in teaching and also clinical experts.
-Staff view providing support to your transition to master’s level learning as an integral part of their teaching role and past students have found this support to be an invaluable contribution to their academic development.
+- Our current teaching staff are both experienced in teaching and also clinical experts (staff are subject to change).
+Supporting your transition to master’s level learning is an integral part of our staff's teaching role.
+Past students have found this staff support to be an invaluable contribution to their academic development.

-- One of the great benefits of postgraduate study at Coventry University is the opportunity to undertake the Global Professional Development module, which has been developed in partnership with the Chartered Management Institute1.
-You will have opportunities to develop skills in strategic leadership and entrepreneurship and on successful completion will gain additional qualifications from CMI.(See accreditation section for more information).
+- You will have the opportunity to undertake the Global Professional Development module, which has been developed in partnership with the Chartered Management Institute1.
+You will have opportunities to develop skills in strategic leadership and entrepreneurship and on successful completion will gain additional qualifications from the CMI (see accreditation section for more information).

 This course is accredited1 by the following bodies:

 As part of this course, you will undertake a professional development module which is currently accredited by the Chartered Management Institute for the 2023-24 intake.
 Upon successful completion of this module, you will gain the CMI Level 7 Certificate in Strategic Management and Leadership Practice at no additional cost.